kafishabbir/porousfluid/README.md

-# Instructions
-## Compile instructions
+# Development instructions
-### makefilegen
+## makefilegen
-makefilegen short form for makefile-generator
+- makefilegen short form for makefile-generator

-This is a completely separate program that creates a Makefile for the main code.
+To work with makefilegen, you must go into the folder:
+### relocate to porousfluid/makefilegen
 ##
 	cd makefilegen

-#### edit makefilegen
-To open the source code of makefilegen
+### Regenerate porousfluid/Makefile without recompilation
 ##
+	make

+- Runs makefilegen/build/makefilegen.exe
+- Which reads makefilegen-config.txt
+- This produces makefilegen/build/Makefile, it is put in build folder so that it does not replace makefilegen/Makefile
+- Moves porousfluid/makefilegen/build Makefile -> porousfluid/Makefile

+### edit makefilegen

+##
 	make edit

-#### read new file structure of porous fluid without compiltaion
-Reads config file and regenerate porousfluid/Makefile again without compilation
+To open the source code of makefilegen.exe

+### Force compile and run
 ##
-	make

-#### Force compile and run
-##
 	make force

-#### How makefilegen works
+- deletes makefilegen/build, which forces to rebuild all object files

-Files and folders of makefilegen:
+### Files and folders of porousfluid/makefilegen/:
-- porousfluid/makefilegen/src: source code of makefilegen
+- __src__: source code of makefilegen
-- porousfluid/makefilegen/build: build, object files of makefilegen
+- __build__: exe and object files of makefilegen
-- porousfluid/makefilegen/Makefile: basic code to edit, run, and force compile makefilegen
+- __Makefile__: basic scripts to edit, run, and force compile makefilegen.exe
-- porousfluid/makefilegen/makefilegen-config: organization of the libraries in porousfluid/src
+- __makefilegen-config.txt__: configuration input file about the organization of the libraries in porousfluid/src

--The source code is located
+### Working Mechanism
+- object files are produced into makefilegen/build
+- object files are linked and build/makefilegen.exe is produced
+- start running ./build/makefilegen.exe
+- reads makefilegen-config.txt
+- outputs file, build/Makefile
+- moves build/Makefile to porousfluid/Makefile, replacing the existing Makefile